Oswald Mosley: India and Gandhi

-In 1926, the Labour-held seat of Smethwick fell vacant, and Mosley returned to Parliament after winning the resulting by-election on 21 December.
-Mosley felt the campaign was dominated by Conservative attacks on him for being too rich, including claims that he was covering up his wealth.
+Return to Parliament

+On 22 November 1926 the Labour-held seat of Smethwick fell vacant upon the resignation of John Davison, and Mosley was confident that this seat would return him to Westminster (having lost against Chamberlain in 1924).
+In his autobiography Mosley felt that the campaign was dominated by Conservative attacks on him for being too rich, including claims that he was covering up his wealth.
+In fact, during this campaign, the Daily Mail frequently attacked "Mr. Silver Spoon Mosley" for preaching socialism "in a twenty guineas Savile Row suit" while Lady Cynthia wore a "charming dress glittering with diamonds."
+As the historian Robert Skidelsky writes, "The papers were full of gossipy items about the wealthy socialist couple frolicking on the Riviera, spending thousands of pounds in renovating their 'mansion' and generally living a debauched aristocratic life."
+The recurring accusation against Mosley was that he was a "champagne socialist" who "never did a day's work in his life."
+Mosley, in response, told his Smethwick supporters, "While I am being abused by the Capitalist Press I know I am doing effective work for the Labour cause."
+At the by-election's polling day (21 December), Mosley was victorious with a majority of 6,582 over the Conservative candidate, M. J. Pike.

 In 1927, he mocked the British Fascists as "black-shirted buffoons, making a cheap imitation of ice-cream sellers".
 The ILP elected him to Labour's National Executive Committee.

 Mosley and Cynthia were committed Fabians in the 1920s and at the start of the 1930s.
 Mosley appears in a list of names of Fabians from Fabian News and the Fabian Society Annual Report 1929–31.
 He was Kingsway Hall lecturer in 1924 and Livingstone Hall lecturer in 1931.

 Office

 Chancellor of the Duchy of Lancaster

 Mosley then made a bold bid for political advancement within the Labour Party.
-He was close to Ramsay MacDonald and hoped for one of the Great Offices of State, but when Labour won the 1929 general election he was appointed only to the post of Chancellor of the Duchy of Lancaster, a position without Portfolio and outside the Cabinet.
+He was close to Ramsay MacDonald and hoped for one of the Great Offices of State, but when Labour won the 1929 general election he was appointed only to the post of Chancellor of the Duchy of Lancaster, a position without portfolio.
 He was given responsibility for solving the unemployment problem, but found that his radical proposals were blocked either by Lord Privy Seal James Henry Thomas or by the Cabinet.